sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-dependencies.md

 Filters offer limiting display of Workflows and dependencies:

-- **Notice Announced**: Displays Workflows for which a Notice is announced, i.e. an Order is scheduled but did not yet start and did not yet post the Notice.
+- **Notices Announced**: Displays Workflows for which Notices are announced, i.e. Orders are scheduled but did not yet start and did not yet post the Notice.
 When a Notice is posted, its announcement is dropped.
-- **Notice Present**: Displays Workflows for which a Notice has been posted and can be processed.
+- **Notices Present**: Displays Workflows for which Notices have been posted and can be processed.
 If a Notice is consumed by a Workflow, then it will be dropped and will no longer be present.

 If both filter buttons are active, then this includes announced and posted Notices but excludes dependencies that have been resolved and for which Notices have been consumed and are no longer present.